sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1500 - query-group.md

         "chunkSize": 1,
         "chunkCount": 2,
-        /* Use a multimodal LLM to extract data about a photograph embedded in a document, for example the presence or absence of trees. */ "multimodalEngine": {
+        /* Use a multimodal LLM to extract data about a photograph embedded in a document, for example the presence or absence of trees in the photo. */ "multimodalEngine": {
           /* Selects the "context", or relevant excerpt, from the document to send as an image to the multimodal LLM.